hyperledger/iroha-2-docs/src/guide/javascript.md

 All of these are published under the `@iroha2` scope into Iroha Nexus Registry.
 In the future, they will be published in the main NPM Registry.

-In general, the packages are maximally decoupled, so you can minimise the footprint.
-However, for the purposes of this tutorial, it's better to **install everything**.
+While we've taken great care to maximally decouple the packages, so you can minimise the footprint, for the purposes of this tutorial, it's better to install everything.

-The installation consists of two steps: setting up a registry and installing the packages you need.
+The installation consists of two steps: setting up a registry and then installing the packages you need.

 1. Set up a registry.
 In shell, run: